vectorgrp/sil-kit/docs/usage/demos.rst

    *  -  Abstract
       -  Benchmark Demo.
 Used for evaluating SIL Kit performance of publish/subscribe communication.
    *  -  Source location
-      -  Demos/Benchmark
+      -  ./SilKit-Demos/Benchmark
    *  -  Requirements
       -  None (The demo starts its own instance of the registry and system controller).
    *  -  Positional parameters
       -  [numberOfSimulationRuns]
            Sets the number of simulation runs to perform.
          [simulationDuration]
-           Sets the virtual simulation duration.
+           Sets the virtual simulation duration <S>.
          [numberOfParticipants]
-           Sets the number of simulation participants.
+           Sets the number of simulation participants <N>.
          [messageCount]
-           Sets the number of messages to be send in each simulation step.
+           Sets the number of messages <M> to be send in each simulation step.
          [messageSizeInBytes]
-           Sets the message size.
+           Sets the message size <B>.
          [registryURi]
            The URI of the registry to start.
    *    - Optional parameters